pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 The Terraform module in TiDB typically combines the following sub-modules:

 - `tidb-operator`: provisions the [Kubernetes Control Plane](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) and TiDB Operator for TiDB clusters
-- `tidb-cluster`: creates the resource pool in the target Kubernetes cluster and deploys the TiDB cluster
+- `tidb-cluster`: creates the resource pool in the target Kubernetes cluster
 - A `vpc` module, a `bastion` module, and a `project-credentials` module: dedicated to TiDB clusters on GKE

 The best practices for managing multiple Kubernetes clusters are as follows: